Kalyan Singh remains one of the towering heroes of the Rama Janmabhoomi Movement and an unswerving devotee of Sri Ramachandra

 Once the Babri masjid was demolished, and a makeshift Sri Rama temple was raised on the spot, Kalyan Singh bemoaned that he was helpless in preventing the demolition.
 But he also did something truly extraordinary: he resigned claiming moral responsibility.

 This is the story in brief, of how Kalyan Singh gave up high office for the sake of Sri Ramachandra.
-Even in demiting office, Kalyan Singh had solidly stood by the millions of Hindus who had sacrificed and suffered so much for Sri Ramachandra.
+Even while he demitted office, Kalyan Singh had solidly stood by the millions of Hindus who had sacrificed and suffered so much for Sri Ramachandra.

 Contrast this iconic man to scores of later-day BJP “leaders” for whom Sri Ramachandra is merely an “ideology” or a “party line.”